JackDanna/FogentRoleplayTemplate/README.md

 All of the following examples could effect the narrative.

+- A character's backstory (Narrative Effect)
+- An item that give the weilder a healing factor while equiped (Narrative Effect)
 - A character having an innate weapon, such as claws (Combat Roll Effect)
 - An item having an ability to be used as a weapon, such as a dagger (Combat Roll Effect)
 - A character having innate defenses, like armored scales (Defense Effect)
 - An item with innate defenses, such as armor (Defense Effect)
-- A character's backstory (Narrative Effect)
-- An item's backstory (Narrative Effect)
 - A character having an injury that is weakening them (Attribute Dice Mod Effect)
 - An item having a curse on it that gives the wielder permanent weakness (Attribute Dice Mod Effect)
 - A character having a enchantment on them which alters their Attribute levels (Adjusted Attribute Level Effect/Set Attribute Level Effect)